wakabibrian/React-Jonas/README.md

 -   Each component has its own data, logic and appearance (html, css and js mixed up in one component)

 ## 7. Styling React Applications

+In React you can use;

+-   Inline styling,
+-   External css files,
+-   Css modules,
+-   Tailwind css
+-   css saas etc

+To style with inline;

+-   use style attribute, enter js mode with {}, and then inside {}, use an object for the required style {color: "red"}
+-   Always use cammelCase notation
+-   e.g style={{ color: "red", fontSize: "32px" }}
+-   But always include an external css file

+To style with external css;

+-   Use className, not class!